If you’ve received a complaint about discrimination or harassment you need to know that:

 Serious complaints, (for example if someone is not selected for a team because of their race or religion) may require more formal action.
 Options include;

-- Escalation to your state sporting organisation (e.g., if the complaint requires formal investigation)
+- Escalation to your state sporting or recreation organisation (e.g., if the complaint requires formal investigation)

 - Referral to an external agency (e.g., anti-discrimination agency)